mietek/halcyon-website/pages/docs/bashmenot-reference/index.md

 ### match_at_most_one
 >

-Output up to one line of input if the input consists of up to one line; otherwise, return `1`.
+Output up to one line of input if the input consists of up to one line.
+Otherwise, return `1`.

 ```
 $ echo -n | match_at_most_one